olivomarco/wp-container-apps/wordpress-setup.md

 WORDPRESS_PASSWORD=$(tr -dc 'A-Za-z0-9!"#$%&'\''()*+,-./:;<=>?@[\]^_`{|}~' < /dev/urandom | head -c 15 ; echo)
 ```

-and we will create our resource group:
+Then, we will create our resource group:

 ```bash
 az group create --name $RG_NAME --location $LOCATION
 ```

-Feel free to adjust variables above accordingly to your needs: they will be used throught the following steps.
+Feel free to adjust variables above accordingly to your needs: all these variables will be used in the following steps.

 ### Create Virtual Network (VNET) and subnets

-Our setup ensures that our DB never gets exposed to the Internet.
-To do this, we need a VNET (Virtual Network) and a couple of subnets in it:
+Our DB is not exposed to the Internet: that's a thing you want to achieve for security reasons.
+To do this, we'll need a VNET (Virtual Network) and a couple of subnets in it:

 - our first subnet, named `subnet-capps`, will be the subnet dedicated to Azure Container Apps
 - the second subnet, named `subnet-db`, will be the subnet dedicated to our MySQL database